itemisCREATE/solidity-ide/README.md

 [Download all-in-one distribution here](https://info.itemis.com/yakindu/solidity/download/ "YAKINDU Solidity Tools download")

-The free to use, open source YAKINDU Solidity IDE provides an integrated development environment for ethereum / solidity based smart contracts.
+The free to use, open source YAKINDU Solidity Tools provides an integrated development environment for ethereum / solidity based smart contracts.

 It features all the goodies you can expect from a professional IDE, including
  * code completion